 - Slowly add cream until dough holds together and is manageable.

 - Bake 35 minutes.
-Serve warm with ice cream.
+Serve warm with ice cream or whipped cream.